individual therapy

 …Why does it matter to have a diagnosis of Autism or adhd when you’re not a kid in school? does it make any difference?

 Nope!
-Autism and ADHD are most commonly diagnosed by psychologists, but they can also be diagnosed by masters level clinicians with proper training.
+Autism and ADHD are most commonly diagnosed by psychologists, but they can be diagnosed by masters level clinicians with proper training.

 In the state of Massachusetts, Masters-Level clinicians (like me, an LMHC) undergo intensive graduate level education, testing, thousands of hours of face-to-face client time, hundreds of hours of supervision and post-graduate training to earn and maintain our licenses as mental health providers.
 Under our license, we are legally allowed to provide “assessment, diagnosis and treatment, counseling and psychotherapy, of a nonmedical nature of mental and emotional disorders”.
 For therapists to confidently and ethically work within our scope of practice, we need to keep up with trainings on things that may be complex and specialized (like diagnosing ADHD and Autism!).
 As long as a licensed masters-level clinician has sufficient experience and training, they are legally and ethically within their scope of practice diagnosing these conditions.

-…What is the difference between a diagnostic assessment with a therapist like you and a neuropsychological assessment with a psychologist?
+…What is the difference between a diagnostic assessment and a neuropsychological assessment?

 A diagnostic assessment with someone like me is beneficial as a confirmation of self-identification and can usually be used for accommodations at work or school (I always suggest you double check what they require for your unique needs).
-As neuropsychological testing can be very very expensive, hard to find and often requires long wait times, diagnostic assessments with a therapist like me are a powerful and more accessible tool to bridge the gap between self-identification and full-blown neuropsychological testing.
+As neuropsychological testing can be very very expensive, hard to find and often requires long wait times, diagnostic assessments with a therapist like me are a powerful and more accessible tool to bridge the gap between self-identification and neuropsych testing.

 …What are your qualifications to conduct these diagnostic assessments?